spanner888/CamScripts/README_outline.md

-TOP LEVEL
-3 macro scripts
-Add ToolBits to FreeCAD Tool library using using either:
+Three FreeCAD macros demonstrating *every* step of CAM process:
+    1. CamTbAdd_Importing provides bulk import very flexible csv data to create ToolBits and add to current library.
+Includes powerful naming rules as well as ability to auto-number both ToolBit name and number in the Tool Library.
+Note that the import macro is not considered an example, but is ready for use.
+    2. CamTbAddExample has seven examples of creating ToolBits in code and using the above naming rules.
+    3. CamFullProcessExample....

+Two parts of the above are worth special mention:
-        Script 1.
-Single or Bulk Creation               +++SCRIPT NAME Script 2.
-Import from csv                       +++SCRIPT NAME An Extensive rule system to provided to auto create Tolbit names.
+    1. An Extensive rule system to provided to auto create Tolbit names.
-    This can use ANY ToolBit property and allows setting order of each component, leading/trailing seperators and abbreviations.
+    This can use ANY ToolBit property and allows setting order of each component as well as leading/trailing seperators and abbreviations.
     For example:
         2F-D6.35-L31
         1F_D3.0-L50.0_endmill
         3F_D4.0-L50.0_roughing
         28600.0_8.6D_0F_860_em
+        Last item above also shows one example of an auto-numbered name.

-    A ridulous example used for testing imported v-bits etc with uncommon properties:
+    A ridulous example used for testing imported Tools with uncommon properties:
         30000.0_0.0D4F_0.0CL__HSS__60.0deg_0.0CL_54.2L_8.0ND_5.0NH_0.0DS_td5.0deg_dovetail__dovetail
         30000.0_0.0D0F_0.0CL__HSS__90.0deg_0.0CL_20.0L_0.0DS_td1.0deg_v-bit__v-bit
         40000.0_10.0D3F_0.0CL__HSS__60.0deg_0.0CL_30.0L_6.0DS_td5.0deg_chamfer__chamfer

+    2. The demonstration of CAM Speeds and Feeds uses the new Materials workbench and a Material Machining Model as well as cutting data, all of which are functional, but incomplete.
+So this design work is highlighted to get more attention and contributions.
+For example see mat forum...that Mat Maching PR.

+Above code is simplified by two supplied python libraries and one excelent lib from Russ To get all features, requires very recent FC v.....

+Easy install via single install....

+LINKS to 3x readmes and other background???

 CAM Full Process blurb - Script 3.....
     ...
     The csv import is very flexible, thanks to @imm, but if you wish data to match default ToolBit properties,